Good will is a prerequisite, but it alone is not enough.

 For Maria Theresa's goal was above all to transform the federal Austria, with its almost autonomous crown lands, into a centralized unitary state.
 To achieve this, many privileges had to be abolished.
 This became the birth of the civil service and the bureaucracy, which contributed not insignificantly to the fact that the multiethnic state of the Habsburgs could hold on into the 20th century.
 Unfortunately, there was also already a secret police.
 (3. S. 346).

-Joseph II's esteem for Frederick II of Prussia (1712-1786), one of the few enlightened monarchs he met twice, was difficult for Maria Theresa, who saw the Prussian king as a "bad man."
+Joseph II's appreciation of Frederick II of Prussia (1712-1786), one of the few enlightened monarchs whom he met twice, was difficult to bear for Maria Theresa, who saw the Prussian king as a "bad man".

 Joseph II was to be slowly introduced to the business of government.
 At first, he did not have many decision-making options, and his "modern" ideas, such as religious tolerance, led to tensions with his strict Catholic mother.
 The Habsburgs had, after all, been a spearhead of the Counter-Reformation since the Thirty Years' War (1618-1648).